RootedGlobal/employees/how_to_write_frontend_selenium_tests.md

-#Frontend testing with Selenium WebDriver, and Mocha on node.
+#Frontend testing with Selenium WebDriver, Mocha, and Chai.

 __Selenium__ allows us to control a web browser via node.
 Here we'll use __Selenium__ in combination with the testing framework __Mocha__ to simulate user interactions with our webapp and generate reports.